Dantts/Ignite-TODO/README.md

 # Run project

-Basically to run the project, you just need to use the command `npm install` or `yarn to install` the project dependencies.
+Basically to run the project, you just need to use the command `npm install` or `yarn to install` to install the project dependencies.
 With the dependencies installed, you just need to run `npm run dev` or `yarn dev` to start the project in the development environment.

 **To install the project dependencies is necessary to know which package manager is installed on your computer.